 Like most major cities, the Big Apple has its share of distinctive and quintessential places to see: the Empire State Building, the Statue of Liberty, the Brooklyn Bridge and plenty more.
 But, also iconic to New York City are those who live here.
 Perhaps it’s the size and the diversity of the population — or maybe it’s something in the water.
 Regardless of what the case may be, there is nothing like what you will see in the streets of New York City.

-For anyone who has been in Times Square in the recent years, it’s safe to say that you have most likely witnessed one of the costumed characters behaving badly.
-And when Elmo was arrested for allegedly groping someone, he was treated by the NYPD just like any other wrongdoer.
+For anyone who has been in Times Square in the recent years, it’s safe to say that you have most likely witnessed one of the poorly behaved costumed characters.
+When Elmo was arrested for allegedly groping someone, he was treated by the NYPD just like any other wrongdoer.
 Even Big Bird and Cookie Monster couldn’t get him out of this one.

 Although nobody really waits in line forever at the Port Authority bus terminal, there is a sculpture by American artist; George Segal known as “The Commuters.”
 The three bronze statues depict commuters waiting in line for the bus in front of an open door with the words “NEXT DEPARTURE” and a clock set at 3:00 o’clock.
 Yes, this is random but it’s fascinating nonetheless.